jzmrn/refuel-tracker/lib/README.md

 ## Tankerkoenig API Client

 A Python client for accessing the Tankerkoenig API to retrieve gas station price data in Germany.
 See the [README](tankerkoenig/README.md) for detailed documentation.

+## Metrics

+A Python client to store and retrieve metric data using a duckdb connection.
+See the [README](./metrics/README.md) for detailed documentation.